jeffreykegler/old_kollos/notes/misc/constant_space.md

 * Throw away the current Marpa parse, releasing its space.

-* Start a new Marpa parse, using the connector grammar, 'g-conn`.
+* Start a new Marpa parse, using the connector grammar, `g-conn`.
     At its first location, read all the connector lexemes from the previous grammar.
 Marpa allows ambiguous lexemes, so this can be done.